 - Over 200 mA

-Ladders are necessary to accomplish some electrical jobs.
-Never use an aluminum ladder on any electrical project.
+Never use an aluminum ladder for electrical work.
 Always use an insulated fiberglass ladder to keep you safe.